 What Types of Bottles Can You Use To Store Homemade Vanilla Syrup

-The best type of containers for keeping the syrup are glass since you can sterilize them.
-It is always nice to have a container with a mouth that is wide enough to allow you to scrub the inside easily.
+The best type of container for keeping the syrup is glass since you can sterilize them.
+It is always nice to have a container with a mouth that is wide enough to scrub the inside easily.

 Starbucks Vanilla Syrup FAQ